talon-one/talon_go/docs/LoyaltySubLedger.md

 SetTotalSpentPoints gets a reference to the given float32 and assigns it to the TotalSpentPoints field.

-### GetTotalExpiredPoints

-`func (o *LoyaltySubLedger) GetTotalExpiredPoints() float32`

-GetTotalExpiredPoints returns the TotalExpiredPoints field if non-nil, zero value otherwise.

-### GetTotalExpiredPointsOk

-`func (o *LoyaltySubLedger) GetTotalExpiredPointsOk() (float32, bool)`

-GetTotalExpiredPointsOk returns a tuple with the TotalExpiredPoints field if it's non-nil, zero value otherwise and a boolean to check if the value has been set.

-### HasTotalExpiredPoints

-`func (o *LoyaltySubLedger) HasTotalExpiredPoints() bool`

-HasTotalExpiredPoints returns a boolean if a field has been set.

-### SetTotalExpiredPoints

-`func (o *LoyaltySubLedger) SetTotalExpiredPoints(v float32)`

-SetTotalExpiredPoints gets a reference to the given float32 and assigns it to the TotalExpiredPoints field.

 ### GetTransactions

 `func (o *LoyaltySubLedger) GetTransactions() []LoyaltyLedgerEntry`